Fathers’ Rights

 Photo of attorney Melinda L. Singer

-The court will analyze all aspects of a custody determination, including if need be, expert reports, the parties’ communication, which parent can best provide a safe, loving and nurturing environment for the child.
+The court will analyze all aspects of a custody determination, including, if need be, expert reports, the parties’ communication and which parent can best provide a safe, loving and nurturing environment for the child.
 The court equally reviews both parents, regardless of gender, to determine the best interests of the child.

 Get The Help You Need